flutter-belgium/flutter_belgium_app/README.md

 ## The app

-This app has 2 functions (as of now):
+This app has a couple of features:

+- Social logins (Github, Apple)
 - Enter raffle to win goodies (during meetups)
 - Pick the raffle winner (during meetups)
+- Release to the app stores (Android & iOS)
+- Meetup agenda

 ## Backlog

-- Release to the app stores (Android & iOS)
-- Extra social logins (Google Apple)
+- Extra social logins (Google)
+- Rewacht livestreams
 - Push notifications